If you're looking to expand your business into the UK, navigating the country’s legal landscape is a critical first step.

 If you are an EU business owner you may think that once the business pros and cons and the costs have been calculated it is a straightforward exercise to buy or rent commercial premises or office space in the UK, especially as in the UK there are no foreign ownership restrictions or limits on foreign investment into the UK.
 However, whilst commercial property solicitors can help your company buy or rent the right UK office or business premises, you first need to think about the company structure of your UK base and how you plan to staff the offices.

-Once you know what type of company or partnership structure best meets your short-term and long-term business expansion goals the next practical consideration is where you should base your offices in the UK.
-That decision may come down to the nature of your business and any geographic or transport needs, or the importance of being located or clustered near other digital or tech companies so you can feed off their success and the ready availability of skilled workers or component parts.
+Once you know what type of company or partnership structure best meets your short-term and long-term business expansion goals, the next practical consideration is where you should base your offices in the UK.
+That decision may come down to the nature of your business, any geographic or transportation needs, or the importance of being located or clustered near other digital or tech companies so that you can benefit from their success and the ready availability of skilled workers or component parts.

 Staffing your UK office

-When you know roughly where to open an office in the UK and its corporate structure then comes the tricky questions of how to and who should open and operate the office.
-Prior to Brexit and the end of free movement for EU nationals your decision would have been relatively easy as any of your existing EU based directors or senior executives could have travelled to the UK, free of immigration control, to head up the UK office.
+When you know roughly where to open an office in the UK and its corporate structure, then come the tricky questions of how to and who should open and operate the office.
+Before Brexit and the end of free movement for EU nationals, your decision would have been relatively easy, as any of your existing EU-based directors or senior executives could have travelled to the UK, free of immigration control, to head up the UK office.
 Things aren’t that simple now unless the person you want to head up and run your UK office is:

-- An EU citizen or non-EEA national who qualifies for a UK business visa or work visa
+- An EU citizen or a non-EEA national who qualifies for a UK business visa or work visa.

-For any initial trips to the UK by you, or EU nationals in your employment, to scope out and report on the opportunities to set up an office in the UK you probably won't need a UK visa.
-This is because EU nationals are able to come to the UK for up to six months without requiring a visa if they aren’t working and are only carrying out what are referred to as ‘permissible business activities’ whilst either in the UK without a visa or in the UK on a standard visitor visa.
-Full details of permissible business activities are contained in the immigration rules appendix visitor and can be found on the government website.
+For any initial trips to the UK by you, or EU nationals in your employment, to scope out and report on the opportunities to set up an office in the UK, you probably won't need a UK visa.
+This is because EU nationals can come to the UK for up to six months without requiring a visa if they aren’t working and are only carrying out what are referred to as ‘permissible business activities’ whilst either in the UK without a visa or in the UK on a standard visitor visa.
+Full details of permissible business activities are contained in the immigration rules appendix for visitors and can be found on the government website.

 Business immigration and setting up a UK office